aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-placeholder/_index.md

 ## **Set Prompt Text in Placeholder**
 Standard and pre-built layouts contain placeholder prompt texts such as ***Click to add a title*** or ***Click to add a subtitle***.
 Using Aspose.Slides, you can insert your preferred prompt texts into placeholder layouts.

-This Java code shows you how to set the prompt text in a placeholder:
+This Javascript code shows you how to set the prompt text in a placeholder:

 ```javascript
     var pres = new  aspose.slides.Presentation("Presentation.pptx");